june/algorithm/leetcode/day7_bfs_dfs/733_Flood_Fill.md

 ```
 So basically, we need a queue and `visited` array to keep tracking steps. (steps?
 I don't know..
 'The procedure' maybe)

-After that I set a dx,dy index.
+After that, I set a dx, dy index.

 In the while loop, we traverse the indices of 4 directions of current index.